Research

 Subscription intelligence is a standing relationship with the institute for organizations that need continuous signal rather than one-time research.
 Subscribers receive monthly briefings drawn from the most recent additions to the corpus, access to the corpus for their own analyst teams, quarterly executive sessions with the institute's principal researchers, and curated introductions, with the consent of the operators involved.

-The subscription is built for AI platform vendors, large enterprises with active AI portfolios, and investment firms with AI-heavy theses.
+The subscription is built for AI platform companies, large enterprises with active AI portfolios, and investment firms with AI-heavy theses.
 Annual commitment.
 Single seat or organization-wide.

 Published research